yingzibu/JAK_ML/README.md

 4. Model building (classification)

-   * SVM, RF, RGBoost (using Morgan or MACCS fingerprints as input) CNN?
+   * SVM, KNN, RF, RGBoost (using Morgan or MACCS fingerprints as input) CNN?

    * GCN, GAT, RGCN, GVAE (using molecule graph as input)